aloaasmae/flight-delay-hackathon-exclamation-mark-tallinn/README.md

 ## Usage

-1. Start the backend API server (see backend instructions).
+Start the backend server and the frontend server.:
-2. Start the frontend app:

    ```
+   nvm use
    npm install
-   npm start
+   npm run start:all
    ```

 3. Open [http://localhost:3000](http://localhost:3000) in your browser.